Antfield-Creations/fafa-vae/journal/README.md

 there might be something with my training data.
 Perhaps the model stumbles over the last batch in the data generator or something, SO post https://stackoverflow.com/questions/47824598 hints to something in that direction.
 There _is_ a batch at the end of the data set, but the size of it might throw the model off or something like that.

+Turns out it probably was the leaky ReLU that threw the model off.
+I ran 2022-06-27_07h31m58s with just the activation swapped out for ReLU instead of leaky ReLU and the loss spikes disappeared like magic.
+The training loss does look a little bit different from the ones using the leaky variant - the "leakies" had a much smoother start of the run but collapsed, while the standard ReLU one shows the opposite: a rather jagged looking start but a smooth downward curve from thereon.

 ## 2022-06-26
 It appears that the embedding size has a lot to do with the spikes in the learning curve.
 The latest run with id